chevp/gp4-scene-converter/README.md

 # GP4-Scene-Converter
-Converts a Blender scene into a Game Project 4 scene
+Converts a Blender scene into a GameProject 4 scene